Dr-naseer123/My-journey-with-python/README.md

 Checking a given string is palindrome or not Palindrome means a word from beginning and end are read same example mom, maam, etc
+# Day 11
+Code to add two numbers by using function